-As you can see, over the period of three months, there was a significant decrease in the mass of the latex foam.
+As you can see, over three months, there was a significant decrease in the mass of the latex foam.
 This was due to biodegradation.
-We can estimate that it takes anywhere from 1 to 2 years for natural latex foam to be fully biodegraded at that rate of breakdown.
+We can estimate that natural latex foam takes anywhere from 1 to 2 years to be fully biodegraded at that rate of breakdown.
 The study concluded that ‘the weight loss percentage proved the biodegradability of the natural latex foam upon soil burial.
-The biodegradability of NR latex foam was further supported by the degraded area of the cell structure’.
+The cell structure’s degraded area further supported the biodegradability of NR latex foam.

 Natural Latex is Environmentally Friendly

 Most mattresses today are made partly or entirely of petroleum-based foams.
-This includes memory and polyurethane foams.
-These foams release VOC’s which are not only bad for you but also the environment.
+This includes memory and polyurethane foams that release VOC, which are bad for you and the environment.

-Natural latex mattresses do not contain any petroleum-based foams, and as a result, they will never release VOC’s.
-They are also made without using toxic chemicals like formaldehyde or chlorine, which can be very harmful to the environment.
+Natural latex mattresses do not contain any petroleum-based foams, so they will never release VOCs.
+They are also made without toxic chemicals like formaldehyde or chlorine, which can harm the environment.

-One of our favourite benefits of natural latex mattress is that they often do not contain toxic fire retardants.
-People who tend to purchase natural latex mattresses are informed consumers.
+One of our favorite benefits of natural latex mattresses is that they often do not contain toxic fire retardants.
+People who tend to purchase natural latex mattresses are informed, consumers.
 They have a high standard in what they want their products to be made of and demand from manufacturers a mattress free from harmful chemicals and environmentally friendly.